ngvuthdanh/CyberSecurity-Tips/security_tips.md

 ECHO is on.
 - Use strong passwords.
 - Enable 2FA.
-- Be cautious with email phishing.
+- Be cautious with email phishing